AnshThukral/ai-safety-dashboard/README.md

 Build Tool: Create React App (CRA) – Used to quickly set up and configure the project for efficient development.

-How to Run
+🖥️ How to Run
-Before running the app, make sure you have Node.js and npm installed on your system.
+Ensure you have Node.js and npm installed on your system.

 Clone the repository and navigate to the project directory.

-Run npm install to install all necessary dependencies.

-Use npm start to spin up the development server.
+Install dependencies using npm install.

+Start the development server with npm start.

-Head over to http://localhost:3000 in your browser to interact with the app.
+Open http://localhost:3000 in your browser to interact with the app.

-Design Decisions
+💡 Design Decisions
-User-Centered Design:
+🔍 User-Centered Design:
-The dashboard is designed to prioritize ease of use and clarity.
-We focused on making the interface intuitive so users can easily manage AI safety incidents without a steep learning curve.
+Focused on an intuitive interface to ensure users can easily manage AI safety incidents without a steep learning curve.

-Efficient State Management:
+⚡ Efficient State Management:
-We leveraged React's built-in useState hook for managing the state of incidents, filters, and sorting options.
-This ensures that the app remains responsive and performs well even with a larger number of incidents.
+Leveraged React's useState hook to manage states like incidents, filters, and sorting.
+This approach ensures smooth performance, even with a larger number of incidents.

-Tailwind CSS for Responsive Layout:
+🎨 Tailwind CSS for Responsive Layout:
-We utilized Tailwind CSS for its utility-first approach, which allowed us to quickly build responsive and clean layouts.
-With minimal custom CSS, the design is fully customizable, ensuring that the app works well across all screen sizes.
+Utilized Tailwind CSS for its utility-first approach, allowing for quick, responsive, and clean layouts.
+The design is highly customizable and works seamlessly across various screen sizes.

-Clear Incident Severity Classification:
+⚠️ Clear Incident Severity Classification:
-A major focus was to make the severity classification of each incident clear and easily distinguishable.
-The use of color-coded severity labels helps users quickly understand the urgency of each incident, ensuring that important issues stand out at a glance.
+The severity of each incident is color-coded to make it easy for users to distinguish between different levels of urgency.
+This design choice helps incidents stand out at a glance.

-Challenges
+🏗️ Challenges
-Smooth Theme Switcher Implementation:
-One of the main challenges was implementing a theme switcher that transitions seamlessly between night and day modes without affecting the app's performance.
-By utilizing Tailwind CSS's built-in dark mode support, we were able to achieve this effect efficiently.

-State Management for Filters and Sorting:
+🔄 State Management for Filters and Sorting:
-Managing the state for filtering incidents by severity and sorting by date posed some challenges in maintaining performance and responsiveness.
-We ensured that the state was handled efficiently by keeping it local and reducing unnecessary re-renders.
+Managing the state for filtering incidents by severity and sorting them by date was a challenge.
+Efficient handling of state, such as minimizing unnecessary re-renders, was key to maintaining responsiveness.

-User-Friendly UI for Incident Display:
+📊 User-Friendly UI for Incident Display:
-Displaying incidents in a user-friendly format was essential.
-We designed the layout to include clear labels for severity and reported dates, allowing users to quickly grasp important details at a glance.
+Displaying incidents in a clear, easily digestible format was crucial.
+The UI includes labeled severity and reported dates to help users quickly comprehend incident details.

-Contact
+📬 Contact
 Created by: Ansh Thukral

 Feel free to reach out if you have any questions, suggestions, or feedback!